 Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.

-From 'junk food vegans' to raw food vegans - and everything in between - there's a version of veganism to suit everyone.
+From 'junk food vegans' to raw food vegans, and everything in between, there's a version of veganism to suit everyone.
 Yet one thing we all have in common is a plant-based diet avoiding all animal foods such as meat, dairy, eggs and honey - as well as products like leather and any tested on animals.

 So what do vegans eat?

-Lots and lots!
-You'll soon find a whole new world of exciting foods and flavours opening up to you.
+A great deal - you'll soon find a whole new world of exciting foods and flavours opening up to you.
 A vegan diet is richly diverse and comprises all kinds of fruits, vegetables, nuts, grains, seeds, beans and pulses - all of which can be prepared in endless combinations that will ensure you're never bored.
 From curry to cake, pasties to pizzas, all your favourite things can be suitable for a vegan diet if they're made with plant-based ingredients.
 Check out our vegan recipes for ideas.